chaotic3quilibrium/deus-ex-java/README.md

 deus-ex-java

-Copyright 20205 by Jim O'Flaherty, Jr. jim.oflaherty.jr@gmail.com
+Copyright (C) 2025 Jim O'Flaherty, Jr. jim.oflaherty.jr@gmail.com

 A Java augmentation library to ease the incremental modernization of legacy Enterprise IT systems via a series of continuous improvements via micro-transformations.

-TODO: fill in with more content